RickCogley/octopress-all/source/_posts/2010-05-31-fixing-a-mac-os-x-spotlight-index-that-doesn-t.markdown

 Using Terminal, use launchctl to unload the indexer by controlling the appropriate launchd command, use mdutil to turn off indexing for the root folder (the /) of the local hard drive, use rm to delete the index itself (.Spotlight-V100 in the root of the drive), and finally trash Spotlight's plist.

-{% codeblock Preparing the Index lang:bash %}
+{% codeblock Preparing the Index lang:console %}
 [user@system]$  sudo bash
 Password: *******
 [root@system]# launchctl unload -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist